cnthiesen/quantum-innovation-challenge/agenda.md

 The schedule for the event was as follows, with all times listed in Central European Time (CET):
 {% endif %}

+The Quantum Innovation Challenge consists of two phases.
+During Phase 1, you will form your team, and you will submit your proposal.
+After the evaluation of the proposals, the best five proposals will enter a Phase 2, where the teams will have the opportunity to access the Gefion AI Supercomputer.
+The access to Gefion will be shared among the team members.
+The Danish Centre for AI Innovation (DCAI) runs and operates Gefion, a large-scale NVIDIA DGX SuperPOD.
+It comprises 191 NVIDIA DGX H100 systems for a total of 1,528 NVIDIA H100 Tensor Core GPUs.

 ### Phase I: July - 30th of September